a-t-k/CsharpToTypeScriptConverter/README.md

 **CsharpToTypeScriptConverter** is a .NET 9.0 code generation library that automatically converts C# types (classes, interfaces, enums) to equivalent TypeScript code.
 This tool enables seamless synchronization of type definitions between a C# backend API and a TypeScript frontend client.

 ### Key Features
-- Converts C# classes, interfaces, and enums to TypeScript
+- Converts C# classes, interfaces, and enums to TypeScript with full type information
-- Supports generic types and nested generics
+- Supports complex generic types including nested generics and arrays
+- Handles class inheritance and interface implementation
-- Generates either a single file or multiple separated files
+- Generates either a single file or multiple organized separated files
-- Preserves XML documentation from C# code
+- Preserves XML documentation from C# code as JSDoc comments
 - Supports command patterns with `ICommand<T>` and `IRequestCommand` interfaces
 - Generates type metadata for JSON deserialization
+- Intelligent type name resolution for generics and type parameters
 - Framework: .NET 9.0
 - Package Version: 0.9.1

 ### Use Case
 This library is designed for communication between an ASP.NET API and a TypeScript client using a command-based architecture.
 It ensures type safety and consistency across language boundaries while maintaining domain language clarity.
+The library automatically tracks type dependencies and generates proper imports for modular TypeScript code.

 ---